psteniusubi/AspNetMvcSample/README.md

 Load the project into Visual Studio 2019 and run.
 The `web.config` file is ready configured to access Ubisecure SSO at https://login.example.ubidemo.com/uas.

 This app is also deployed live on https://ubi-aspnet-mvc-sample.azurewebsites.net.

+Login with your Email, Google, Facebook or Microsoft account.